Mrswolf/Mrswolf.github.io/_posts/2023-06-11-vscode-python.md

 <!-- toc -->

 I used to do all scientific computing work on Jupyter notebooks.
-My most common way of debugging was print, which is definitely not the best way to do so. <!-- more --> Things got complex when I sometimes had to debug other packages installed in the Python environment.
+My most common way of debugging was print, which is definitely not the best way to do so.
+Things got complex when I sometimes had to debug other packages installed in the Python environment.
 The debug mode provided in Jupyter is not very convenient.
-But I do like the freedom of running cells in Jupyter, which is important for testing new algorithms,  so I don't want to move my workflow to other IDEs like Pycharm.
+But I do like the freedom of running cells in Jupyter, which is important for testing new algorithms,  so I don't want to move my workflow to other IDEs like Pycharm. <!--more-->

 My final choice is VS Code with its gorgeous Python extensions.